Say Goodbye to the Past: Live Your Best Life Today

 A New Resolution

 New beginnings, whether it's a new year or a new season or a birthday, offer a lot of hope for change.
-People get an idea that this will be the perfect year.
+People get an idea that this could be the perfect year.
 We make resolutions, set unrealistic goals, and basically set ourselves up for failure.

 What if, instead of stacking the cards against ourselves from the outset, we try a new resolution?
 What if we resolve to release, let go of resistance and be free from our past?
 Instead of making a resolution, let's instead create a revolution.

 Could that work?